 - Your computer freezes, hangs or is unresponsive.

-- There are new icons on your desktop that you do not recognize.
+- There are new icons on your desktop that you do not recognise.

 - Your computer restarts by itself (but not a restart caused by Windows Updates).

-- You see unusual error messages (e.g., messages saying there are missing or corrupt files folders).
+- You see unusual error messages (e.g., messages saying there are missing or corrupt file folders).

 - You are unable to access the Control Panel, Task Manager, Registry Editor or Command Prompt.

 Prevention is better than cure.
-Ensure the following to keep malwares at bay:
+Ensure the following to keep malware at bay:

 - Keep your anti-virus up to date and scan the system occasionally.

 - Keep your System updated.
-It is always preferred to have “automatic update” feature turned on.
+Have the “automatic update” feature turned on.